pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

             device_id=torch.cuda.current_device(),
             backward_prefetch = BackwardPrefetch.BACKWARD_PRE)

-It has two settings, BACKWARD_PRE and BACKWARD_POST, where BACKWARD_POST is the default.
-BACKWARD_POST means that the next FSDP unit's params will not be requested until the current FSDP unit processing is complete, this minimizing memory overhead.
-In some cases, using BACKWARD_PRE can increase model training speed from 2-10%, with the higher speedups noted for larger models.
+`backward_prefetch` has two modes, `BACKWARD_PRE` and `BACKWARD_POST`, where `BACKWARD_POST` is the default.  `BACKWARD_POST` means that the next FSDP unit's params will not be requested until the current FSDP unit processing is complete, this minimizing memory overhead.
+In some cases, using `BACKWARD_PRE` can increase model training speed up to 2-10%, with even higher speed improvements noted for larger models.

 Model Checkpoint Saving, by streaming to the Rank0 CPU
 --------------